 Beware of iron chlorosis in highly alkaline soil that has a pH higher than 8.3.
 If this occurs, lower the soil pH with a treatment of elemental sulfur or nitrogen fertilizer.

-Water the rootball regularly (once a week or more), but do not soak as this could also contribute to possible iron chlorosis.
-Once established, it can survive periods of drought.
+Water the root ball regularly (once a week or more) when the plant is young, but do not soak as this could also contribute to possible iron chlorosis.
+An older plant prefers a deeper watering every two to four weeks but can do well without water for shorter periods, as well.

 Myrtle does not do well with high concentrations of lime found in tap water.
-Use rainwater if possible.
+It may benefit the plant to harvest rainwater for waterings.

 Temperature and Humidity